wibyweb/ghostchat/README.md

 Full source can be retrieved from http://wiby.me/download/ghostchat.zip or https://github.com/wibyweb/ghostchat/

-Enter chat: http://serverIP:PORT/chat/ - Hit refresh for it to begin working.
+Enter the chat: http://serverIP:PORT/chat/ - Hit refresh for it to begin working.
 Default port is 4444.

 --------------------------------------------------